Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 The weighting phase is a step which calculates, for each record, how many units in the population each sample unit represents.
 This weight appears on the microdata file, and must be used to derive meaningful estimates from the survey.

 The SSMCAF is a census rather than a sample.
 If the response rate to the survey was 100%, the weights would be one for each respondent; however, the survey response rate was not 100%.
 Consequently, the survey weights were inflated to take into account survey non-response.
 Each respondent to the SSMCAF represents her or himself, and possibly several other non-respondents.

 The following sub-section describes the method used to generate weights for the SSMCAF.

 The weights were calculated in three steps:

 1. Design Weight: The SSMCAF is a census; therefore, the design weights are set to 1 for all in-scope individuals on the survey frame.

 2. Non-response Adjustments: The weights of the respondents are adjusted to represent the individuals who do no not respond to the survey.
 The adjustment factors were calculated within non-response weighting classes formed using frame information.
 The frame variables age, sex and Regular Force/Reserve Force were used to define the weighting classes.

 3. Calibration: The weights were calibrated so that the sum of the SSMCAF weights match frame counts for age group, sex, regular force / reserve force, rank and command organization.

 The survey used weighting adjustments for which there was no simple formula that could be used to calculate variance estimates.
 Therefore, the bootstrap method, a resampling method, was used to calculate variance estimates.

 While rigorous quality assurance mechanisms were applied across all steps of the statistical process, validation and scrutiny of the data by statisticians were the ultimate quality checks prior to dissemination.
 Many validation measures were implemented, they include:

 a.
 Verification of estimates through comparison of similar measures within the survey b.
 Verification of estimates through cross-tabulations c.
-Confrontation with the 2016 SSMCAF and other similar sources of data d.
+Confrontation with previous cycles of SSMCAF and other similar sources of data d.
 Consultation with stakeholders internal to Statistics Canada